 Former France team-mate Eric Cantona nicknamed Deschamps "The Water Carrier" because as a defensive midfielder, his contribution to the team centred heavily around winning the ball from opponents and passing it on to his team-mates.
-The industrious Deschamps won two UEFA Champions League titles - one with Marseille and the other with Juventus.

 As a coach, Deschamps managed to lead France out of a slump, sidelining some big-name players for what he believed to be the good of the team.
-The proof is in the pudding, many would say, as France are now a formidable force in world soccer again.

 Didier Deschamps and France